Perfect even modules and the even filtration: Calculus of evenness

 \subsection{Homotopy even envelopes}

 As modules with even homotopy groups have a particularly simple even filtration by \cref{lemma:pistar_even_means_homologically_even_and_even_filtration_is_whitehead}, a useful way to prove results about the even filtration of an arbitrary $R$-module is to map it into a module with even homotopy groups.
-In this section, we study the following particularly well-behaved way to do so:
+The following describes a particularly well-behaved way to do so:

 \begin{definition} Let $M$ be an $R$-module.
 We say that a map $M \rightarrow E$ is a \emph{$\pi_{*}$-even envelope} if \begin{enumerate} \item the cofibre $\mathrm{cofib}(M \rightarrow E)$ is even flat, \item $\pi_{*}E$ is a concentrated in even degrees, \item every map $M \rightarrow F$ into an $R$-module such that $\pi_{*}F$ is even can be completed to a commutative diagram